leftfield-geospatial/orthority/docs/file_formats/index.rst

 File formats
 ============

 This section describes camera model file formats supported by Orthority.
 Reading is supported for all formats, and writing for :doc:`YAML interior <yaml>` and :doc:`GeoJSON exterior parameter <geojson>` format files.
 Files are read when orthorectifying, and optionally written with the ``oty`` :doc:`command line <../cli/index>`.
-In the API, parameter file IO is implemented in the :mod:`~orthority.io` module.
+In the API, parameter file IO is implemented in the :mod:`~orthority.param_io` module.

 .. toctree::
     :maxdepth: 1